Giro d'Italia: Wilco Kelderman blames disc brakes for GC tumble on stage 9

 Hugo Hofstetter required 35 stitches after a crash in which he suffered a deep gash, and questioned the safety of disc brakes.

-Chris Froome [Isreal-Premier Tech], who won the maglia rosa at the 2018 Giro, has been outspoken about his skepticism surrounding disc brake use in the peloton.
+Chris Froome (Israel-Premier Tech), who won the maglia rosa at the 2018 Giro, has been outspoken about his skepticism surrounding disc brake use in the peloton.

 Ineos Grenadiers were late adopters of the bike-stopping technology and still use rim brakes on the team’s Pinarello Bolide time trial bikes.